-Above you can see a little taste of the WIX templates.
-The cool part about these designs is they work pretty flawlessly with the drag and drop editor.
-That said, you get to choose from hundreds of options, and they are all nicely organized into categories like business, online store, events and landing pages.
+Above you can some of the WIX templates.
+The cool thing about these designs is that they work flawlessly with the drag and drop editor.
+That said, you get to choose from hundreds of options, and they are all nicely organised into categories like business, online store, events and landing pages.

 The Squarespace templates are by far the best of the bunch.
 The company has actually built its whole business around the beauty of its templates.
 So, should you go with them?
 Well, since it’s a young company you don’t have many choices.
 But I would recommend looking at the theme library.
 If something fits for your brand, it would be a good idea.

 Generally, if a website builder provides an app store it will be pretty solid.
 The WIX store below is filled with options for expanding your own website.
 Choose from categories like social, forms, online store and marketing tools.
 It only takes a moment to install an app, and many of them are completely free.

 The Weebly app store is pretty similar, so it’s hard to choose between WIX and Weebly based on the app stores.
 Once again.
 Weebly apps are simple to install, and you get all the mainstream apps you would expect.